Breville Super Q Blender Review

 Hot soups by friction

-With enough run time, thin soups heat from room temperature to steaming through blade friction.
-Vent the lid cap for steam and start lower before ramping up.
+With enough blending time, thinner soups can heat from room temperature to steaming using blade friction.
+Vent the lid cap for steam, and start at a lower speed before ramping up.

 Noise